SaadCodes247/Movie-Insights-Analysis/README.md

   * Continue to build on your strengths by maintaining this high level of clarity and engagement in future presentations
   * Consider exploring even more industry context or external factors for an added layer of depth, if time allows

-### Overall, this was a polished, insightful, and highly engaging presentation.
+### This was a polished, insightful, and highly engaging presentation.
 You demonstrated not only strong analytical skills but also excellent communication and stakeholder awareness.
-Fantastic!
+Fantastic work!
 # Outcome: Merit